 \subsection{Precision Pouring}

 { In addition to substance and container classification, capacitive sensing coupled with a model-based control strategy can enable a robot to precisely pour a diverse array of liquids and granular media.
-This is demonstrated in Fig.~\ref{fig:weight}, where the red lines represent the amount predicted by our RoboCAP Controller system to have been poured into the receiving container, and the blue line represents the ground truth weight.
+Sample plots are demonstrated in Fig.~\ref{fig:weight}, where the red lines represent the amount predicted by our RoboCAP Controller system to have been poured into the receiving container, and the blue line represents the ground truth weight.
 It can be seen that the red and blue lines coincide during the pouring action, indicating that our RoboCAP Controller system can accurately predict the mass poured for the various substances over time.

-In Fig.\ref{fig:mean_error_plots}, we provide the mean absolute error in grams of our RoboCAP Controller for pouring the five substances with four target weights.
-We also show the mean results across all the five substances.
+In Fig. \ref{fig:mean_error_plots}, we provide the mean absolute error in grams of our RoboCAP Controller for pouring the five substances with four target weights.
+We also show the mean results across all five substances for each target weight.
 Across all substances and target weights, we achieve a low average error of 3.2g.

-Our RoboCAP Controller approach's average poured error is below 3 grams for all three liquids (water, vinegar, and oil).
-However, we notice that granular media such as lentils and rice have higher pouring errors in comparison to the liquids.
-We suspect this is due to how the friction between individual particles of granular media can cause piling and lead to random, sudden "avalanches" when the end effector pour angle becomes steep enough.
+Our RoboCAP Controller approach's average poured error is below 3g for all three liquids, but we notice that granular media have higher pouring errors in comparison to the liquids.
+We suspect the friction between individual particles of granular media can cause piling and lead to random, sudden "avalanches" when the end effector pour angle becomes steep enough.
 This may also be due to larger flow rates for lentils (8.2g/0.1s) and rice (10.2g/0.1s) in comparison to the three liquids (5-6 g/0.1s).
 Predicting changes in weight at higher frequencies could alleviate this problem.